zerokodes/Heart_Disease_Prediction/README.md

 - Preprocessed and cleaned heart disease dataset.
 - Exploratory Data Analysis (EDA) to understand the dataset.
-- Implementation of multiple machine learning models.
+- Implementation of multiple machine learning models (For this release I used Logistic Regression / Binary Classificattion).
 - Model evaluation and hyperparameter tuning.
 - Dockerized setup for consistent development and deployment.